Article first published June 2017, updated April 2020

 Increase your conversion rate with data-driven marketing

-Conversion rate is an important metric marketers must continually try to improve.
-Most importantly, increasing the conversion rate helps you lower your acquisition costs as you drive more revenue per visitor.
+Conversion rate is an important metric all marketers must continually try to improve.
+Most importantly, increasing the conversion rate helps you lower your acquisition costs, as you drive more revenue per visitor.

 There are countless conversion rate optimization tactics you can implement to improve your conversion rate.
-According to Econsultancy, however, the three most popular methods for improving conversion rates derive from data:
+According to MarketingProfs, however, the five most popular methods for improving conversion rates derive from data:

 - Customer journey analysis

 - Cart abandonment analysis

 Next, you’ll see exactly how each tactic works and how you can use data to improve your conversion rate.

 1. Optimize your customer journeys with real-life personas.

 Customer journeys represent the steps your customers go through with your company, from the moment they become aware of the existence of your business until they become loyal customers.
 In a previous article, I explained there are three stages most customers go through:

 - Stage 1: represented by casual visitors and, in some cases, email subscribers.
 They’re not yet customers but could be interested in your offers, and their purchase intent is low.